Walking in Westchester and More

 S. Bedford Rd (Rte 172), Mt.
 Kisco, NY

-Parking lot next to the caretakers house on Rte 172.
-Large 156 acre preserve with ample walking trails.
+There is a parking lot next to the caretakers house on Rte 172.
+This is a large 156 acre preserve with ample walking trails.
 Dogs allowed.
 Other trail entrances are to the SE on Sarles St and faint trails can be found in from nextdoor Leonard Park.
+Additional parking off Sarles St or another Sarles St entrance at N 41 10.826 W 073 42.606.

 Marshlands Conservancy